IBM-Cloud/terraform-provider-ibm/website/docs/r/certificate_manager_order.html.markdown

   Orders and manages ordered certificate.
 ---

-# `ibm_certificate_manager_order`
+# ibm_certificate_manager_order

 Order, renew, update, or delete a certificate in Certificate Manager.
-For more information, about an IBM Certificate Manager order, see [Ordering certificates](https://cloud.ibm.com/docs/certificate-manager?topic=certificate-manager-ordering-certificates).
+For more information, about an IBM Certificate Manager order, see [ordering certificates](https://cloud.ibm.com/docs/certificate-manager?topic=certificate-manager-ordering-certificates).

 ## Example usage